Effect of Fiber Orientation on the Mechanical Properties of Long Glass Fiber Reinforced (LGFR) Composites

 A study was performed to determine the effects of varying the wall thickness and material glass fiber concentration for parallel and perpendicular shrinkage rates for a constrained thin-walled box shaped component.
 An analysis of the shrinkage for the bottom portion of a 3 dimensional constrained thin walled injection molded component was performed using measurements made from bitmap images of the components that were obtained from a traditional flatbed scanner.
 The shrinkage rates were determined by comparing mold cavity hatch lines to the correlating transposed hatch lines on the plastic molded component.
 The perpendicular and parallel shrinkage rates were determined and are discussed as a function of thickness and glass fiber content.
 A wide range of processing control factors was used in the study.

 This work presente a type of composite material that can be used in the manufacture or repair of ducts in draining of petroleum and derivatives.
 The characterization of microstructures, identification of the type of matrix and volumetric fraction of the composite material are presented.
 The composite material was submitted the aging in petroleum for a maximum period of 30 days in the temperature of 60°C and atmospheric pressure.
 The microstructural characterization was effected before and after the procedure of aging in petroleum.
 The composite material used has polyester matrix and continuous fiberglass and lined.
 The microstructure after the aging indicated the absorption of petroleum for the composite material, mainly for infiltration through the surface and porosities and for the interface between fiber and matrix.
 Also, curve of absorption of petroleum in function of the time is presented.
-The absorption of petroleum was lower in the initial times, mainly in first the 10 hours, after which were verified the stabilization.

 A polymer electrolyte membrane (PEM) fuel cell powered uninhabited air vehicle using compressed hydrogen, is being developed by California State University, Los Angeles in collaboration with Oklahoma State University and Horizon Fuel Cell Technologies.
 A 150-Watt PEM fuel cell, augmented by a 60 Watt, 350-mAH lithium ion battery pack, powers an aerodynamically efficient composite airframe constructed of carbon and fiberglass.
 The battery provides additional power for takeoff and climb while the fuel cell powers cruise conditions.
 The UAV has an overall weight of 5 kg and a 4-meter wingspan.
 A test flight is scheduled for September, 2007 with the goal of achieving a world record flight time of 16 hours for this class of UAV.